appcanary/crustacean/README.md

 We only generated a schema element for the new field, and modified the database functions accordingly.

-We can automatically handle the following schema alterations
+We can automatically handle the following schema alterations:

 - Creating new fields
 - Deleting fields (they are renamed to `:unused/old-field/name`, as you can't [retract an attribute](https://groups.google.com/forum/#!msg/datomic/7-9lUE9Nm4k/fOhAvt-gyOIJ).)